FAQ

 You are welcome to call our clinic and speak to our receptionist and leave a message.
 Either the staff or your doctor, depending on the circumstance, will get back to you.

-What payment methods does my doctor accept or what about discounts or Medicare Easyclaim?
+What payment methods does the doctor accept and what discounts or Medicare Easyclaim facilities are available to me?

 We provide the doctors we support with facilities to provide Medicare Easyclaim.
 The independent neurologists offer discounts to pensioners and bulk-bill their Veteran affairs patients.